sismo-core/sismo-docs/welcome-to-sismo/what-is-sismo-connect.md

 When accessing an application via Sismo Connect, users selectively disclose the contents of their [Data Vault](../#data-vault-aggregate-your-identity).

-Envision the Data Vault as an encrypted aggregator that securely stores various Data Sources, such as Ethereum addresses, GitHub and Twitter accounts, and other attestations from relevant authorities.
+Envision the Data Vault as an encrypted aggregator that securely stores various Data Sources, such as Ethereum addresses, GitHub, Twitter and Telegram accounts, and other attestations from relevant authorities.

 <figure><img src="../.gitbook/assets/dv.png" alt=""><figcaption></figcaption></figure>